gauteh/lieer/docs/index.md

 # Settings

 Lieer can be configured using `gmi set`.
-Use without any options to get a list of the current settings as well as the current history ID and notmuch revision.
+Use with an account to get a list of the current settings as well as the current history ID and notmuch revision.

 **`Account`** is the GMail account the repository is synced with.
 Configured during setup with [`gmi init`](#usage).